d3scomp/JDEECo/README.md

 ## Eclipse integration
 All of the projects in the repository are the Eclipse projects.
 As such they can be easily imported to the Eclipse workspace.

+In the project there are included custom formatters.
+One of them colors the logging output that goes into the Eclipse console using ANSI escape sequences.
+In order to be able to see the output correctly this plugin ([eclipse-plugin-ansi-in-console](http://mihai-nita.net/2013/06/03/eclipse-plugin-ansi-in-console/)) needs to be installed into your Eclipse.

 #### CDEECo
 Apart from Java version of DEECo, there is its C++ realization that can be found under: ([http://github.com/d3scomp/CDEECo](http://github.com/d3scomp/CDEECo))